Mount Kilimanjaro Climb

 Day 7: MWEKA CAMP - MWEKA GATE (6,000 ft)

 Final day on Mount Kilimanjaro climb starts with breakfast.
 Descend for about 3 hours straight to the gate.
 Enjoy your lunch as you wait for the climbing certificates.
-Enjoy a transfer to Arusha for overnight and to End your trip to kilimanjaro Tanzania.
+Enjoy a transfer to Arusha for overnight.

 Mount Kilimanjaro Climb Inclusions/Exclusions